Skip to main content

 Beyond the basic calculation, a few practical habits can make your budgeting much more reliable.
 Here's what tends to work well in the real world:

-• Get quotes from at least 3 suppliers using your calculated quantities — don’t just rely on website prices, as many timber yards will quote better rates over the phone or by email
+• Get quotes from at least 3 suppliers using your calculated quantities — don't just rely on website prices, as many timber yards will quote better rates over the phone or by email.
+It's worth the extra 20 minutes.

 • Ask about volume discounts for larger orders.
-Sometimes buying slightly more pushes you into a discount tier that actually costs less overall per metre
+Sometimes buying slightly more pushes you into a discount tier that actually costs less overall per metre, which can feel counterintuitive but is worth checking.

 • Consider purchasing slightly more than calculated for unexpected needs, mistakes, or pieces that warp before you use them.
-Timber stored on site can move if not stacked properly
+Timber stored on site can move if not stacked properly.
+You can also try our timber waste calculator to estimate how much extra material to budget for.

 • Check if prices include VAT or sales tax.
-This catches a lot of people out — a quote that looks 20% cheaper might simply be excluding tax
+This catches a lot of people out — a quote that looks 20% cheaper might simply be excluding tax, and the final invoice comes as an unwelcome surprise.

 6 Real-World Case Study: Garden Fence Project